samtron1412/docs/tech/it/sw/tmux.md

     unbind Up bind Up new-window -d -n tmp \; swap-pane -s tmp.1 \; select-window -t tmp unbind Down
     bind Down last-window \; swap-pane -s tmp.1 \; kill-window -t tmp

+# Use Cases

+## Split panes

+- Start a tmux session:
+    + tmux new-session -s <your_session_name>
+- To split vertically:
+    + `ctrl-b %`
+- To split horizontally:
+    + `ctrl-b "`
+- To navigate and select a pane:
+    + `ctrl-b <arrow keys>`
+- To toggle full-screen zoom in/out on the current pane:
+    + `ctrl-b z`
+- To close the current pane:
+    + ctrl-b x then confirm with y or n

+## Session management

+- Start with a named session:
+    - tmux new-session -s <your_session_name>
+    - `tmux new -s <name>`
+- Do your work in your tmux session
+- Detach from your session when you are done:
+    - tmux detach
+- [Optional] View available attachable sessions:
+    - tmux list-sessions or `tmux ls`
+- Reattach to your tmux session when you are ready to continue working:
+    - tmux attach -t <your_session_name>
+    - `tmux a -t <name>`
+    - `tmux a #`: last created session